GerlechJen/bikesharing/README.md

 ![image4](https://github.com/GerlechJen/bikesharing/blob/main/Images/Trips%20by%20Gender%20.png)

+This graph shows that

-A final heatmap that shows the number of bike trips broken down by gender and usertype for each day of the week.
+A final heatmap that shows the number of bike trips broken down by gender and usertype for each day of the week was plotted.

 ![image5](https://github.com/GerlechJen/bikesharing/blob/main/Images/User%20Trips%20by%20Gender.png)